lervag/vimtex/README.md

     removed because it adds a lot of complexity for relatively little gain (IMHO).

+    Note: LaTeX-Box is included with
+    [vim-polyglot](https://github.com/sheerun/vim-polyglot).
+Some users are not
+    quite aware of this and end up trying vimtex with LaTeX-Box enabled.
+This will not work --- please disable LaTeX-Box first!

 - [LaTeX-Suite](http://vim-latex.sourceforge.net)

     The main difference between vimtex and LaTeX-Suite (aka vim-latex) is